College of Medicine in Baghdad – A Historical Perspective

 Inauguration

-The dawning of a new era transpired on November 9, 1927, as the College of Medicine, an adjunct of Al-Ahliyya University, commenced its scholarly voyage.
+The dawning of a new era transpired on November 9, 1927, as the College of Medicine, an adjunct of Al-Albayt University, commenced its scholarly voyage.
 Guided by the indefatigable resolve of distinguished doctors, who had honed their expertise in Istanbul and returned to their homeland, including the illustrious names of Sami Shawkat, Hashim Al-Watari, and Saib Shawkat, alongside their English counterparts led by the esteemed Harry Sanderson.
 Nurtured within the confines of a makeshift wing at the Royal Hospital, the inaugural cohort comprised twenty zealous students, among whom shone Ehsan Al-Qaimaqchi, Abdul-Majid Al-Shaherboli, Hamid Shlash, Mazhar Mudhath Al-Zahawi, Jack Abboudi, and Karaji Rabie.
 Regrettably, only a dozen scholars successfully navigated the academic rigors and emerged as graduates from the inaugural batch in 1932, as some chose to veer from this scholarly odyssey.

 Early Years